batalov/eyetropy/README.md

 * numberOfChannels - number of colour channels (default 3)
 * model - tensorFlow model: either coco ssd or mobilenet (default mobilenet)
 #### frameRate
-* number of fps (frame per second) for video source, use string format f/s e.g. '1/5' to extract 1 frame each 5 seconds
+* number of fps (frame per second) for the video source, use string format f/s e.g. '1/5' to extract 1 frame each 5 seconds
 #### timeLength
 * number of seconds during which video source will be processed by eyetropy
 #### frameExtractionTempDir